A Castle in Istria

 The Tower from the North Garden

-Special Prices for a Unique Rural Retreat
+A Unique Rural Retreat

 The Palazzo is a castle in its own grounds with a pool, gardens and shaded outdoor dining for 12 or more.
 Situated on the northern side of the town of Oprtalj in Istria the castle affords sweeping views of olive groves, vineyards and terraces dating back to Roman times.

 There is no mass tourism here.
 Instead you will find a quirkily efficient hilltop town with a post office, general store and excellent terrace bar and restaurant.
 There are antiques shops, galleries and a church with frescos dating back to the 14th century.
 For kids it's like stepping into an adventure story.

 Don't take our word for it.
 See what others have said about Palazzo Portole here http://www.theguardian.com/travel/2005/feb/06/croatia.observerescapesection

 The Palazzo and gate from outside the Castle walls

 Palazzo Portole with its high tower keeping watch to the north and east is unique.
 Go up to the Tower Roof Terrace to admire the stunning countryside, unspoiled nature and panoramic views of lakes, mountains and forests.
 The beautiful gardens with a private pool and outdoor eating area provide seclusion and privacy.
 The interior decor with its quirky details reflects the taste of the owner and the heritage of the Castle.